 Essential oils—like fragrance oils—can have different potencies.
 Some oils will smell super strong and you will find that you can scent the whole room with a smaller amount.
 Others may have a milder fragrance.
 It will take some trial and error to find the perfect concentration of fragrance whether you’re using essential oils or fragrance oils.

-Likewise, scents can have different aromatherapeutic effects.
-For example, lavender helps some people feel more relaxed, which can ease anxiety or make it easier to fall asleep.
+Likewise, aromas can have different effects.
+For example, lavender helps some people feel more relaxed, and is thought to help ease anxiety or make it easier to fall asleep.

 In trying to achieve the perfect scent, you will want to avoid adding too much fragrance, as it can affect how the diffuser works.
 A concentration of 20% fragrance oil added to our room spray base is roughly the maximum amount you would want to use.
 This should be a very strong-smelling mixture that still allows your diffuser to work properly.

 The instructions for your oil diffuser will usually tell you what amount of oil is recommended.
 If not, it’s generally a good idea to start with just a few drops of oil diluted in room spray base and increase the amount if you think it needs to be stronger.
 A plastic pipette works great for dispensing oil neatly!